Renice-Owino/Renice-Owino/README.md

 ### Hi there 👋
-My name is Renice Owino I am a Developer & a STEAM educator.
+My name is Renice Owino I am a Developer & a STEAM educator from Nairobi Kenya.
 - 😄 Pronouns: She/her.
 - 🔭 I’m currently focusing on MERN
 - 🌱 I’m currently learning React and Node.